-GET THE LEGAL ASSISTANCE THAT ESTATE PLANNING REQUIRES.
+GET THE LEGAL ASSISTANCE THAT PROBATE REQUIRES.

 He is a graduate of the JD/MBA program at Marquette University, earning both a law degree from the Law School and an MBA from the Graduate School of Management.